Persistence-Robust Break Detection in Predictive CoVaR Regressions: Main Results

+The proof of Theorem~\ref{thm:CoVaR est} draws on several sources.
+The general outline of the proof is similar to that of Theorem~2 in \citet{HS25}, where they show the functional convergence of parameter estimators in linear (quantile, expected shortfall) regressions.
+Apart from considering a completely different functional, the main technical differences are as follows.
+First, we go beyond \citet{HS25} by considering \textit{two-parameter} convergence in Theorem~\ref{thm:CoVaR est}.
+Doing so allows us to derive an ``unsupervised'' break test in the spirit of \citet{ZL18} later on (see Section~\ref{Multiple Breaks}), which does not require the number of breaks to be pre-specified.
+Second, in contrast to the stationary setup in \citet{HS25}, the limit theory in Theorem~\ref{thm:CoVaR est} unifies the cases of stationary and near-stationary regressors.
+We are able to do so by leveraging several results of \citet{MP20} for (I0) and (NS) variables.

-The convergence for fixed $s=1$ in the (I0) case of Theorem~\ref{thm:std est} is similar to that in the predictive regression literature \citep{Lee16,FL19}.
-However, by virtue of the functional convergence, Theorem~\ref{thm:std est} is much more general and may be used to derive uniformly valid inference on structural breaks in the predictive relationship.
+The precise form of the asymptotic variance-covariance matrix $\overline{\mSigma}$ is irrelevant for our test, because---by virtue of self-normalization---it simply cancels out in the limiting distribution of our test statistic $\mathcal{U}_{n,\vgamma}$ (see Corollary~\ref{cor:SBT CoVaR}).
+The (non-functional) convergence for fixed $r=0$ and $s=1$ of Theorem~\ref{thm:CoVaR est} for $\widehat{\valpha}_n(r,s)$ is similar to that in \citet{Lee16} and \citet{FL19} (who, however, go beyond the (I0) and (NS) case of Assumption~\ref{ass:N} by also considering near-nonstationary and mildly explosive regressors).
+Yet, on account of the functional convergence, Theorem~\ref{thm:CoVaR est} provides a much stronger conclusion in the (I0) and (NS) case, which may be used to derive uniformly valid inference on structural breaks in the predictive relationship, as we show next.